This short, true story begins with a personal memory and at the end, everyone can continue it.

 Big or small, silent or noisy, wooden or stone’s, stable or mobile, a nest, a cave, a tent, or a “terra cotta” one…

 The story is over, but could go on.
-The opening roof can turn the house into a small box: what will it contain?
-If you would like to build your own one, just subscribe to the newsletter and write your request to email@example.com.
+The opening roof of Aldo’s tiny house can turn it into a small box: what will it contain?

-Many thanks to my father Aldo for his magical playhouses, to Ivan for digitizing the template, to all the home keepers, visible and invisible.
+Many thanks to my father Aldo for his magical playhouses.